 I’m C. Thi Nguyen.
-I used to be a food writer, now I’m a philosophy professor at Utah Valley University.
-These days, I write about trust, art, games, and communities.
-I’m really interested in the ways that our social structures and technologies shape how we think and what we value.
+I used to be a food writer, now I’m a philosophy professor at University of Utah.
+I write about trust, art, games, and communities.
+I’m interested in the ways that our social structures and technologies shape how we think and what we value.

 My first book is Games: Agency as Art.
+It was awarded the American Philosophical Associations 2021 Book Prize.
 It’s about how games are the art form that work in the medium of agency.
 A game designer doesn’t just create a world – they create who we are in that world.
-Games turn out to be our way of writing down and communicating styles of practicality.
-Games are a library of agencies.
-And by playing games, we can explore different forms of agency.
+Games shape temporary agencies for artistic purposes.
+And games turn out to be our way of writing down and communicating modes of agency; by playing them, we can try out different forms of agency.
+Here’s a summary of the book.
+There have also been some symposia discussing the book.

 Selected Papers (and the complete list)